Inventor and Designer of Postural Control Insoles

-Morton's Foot (Toe) is a relatively uncommon foot structure in which the big toe is more than 2mm shorter than the second toe.
+Morton's Foot (Toe) is a relatively common foot structure (reported at 11% incidence in the general population, Laigy P et al 2015) in which the big toe is more than 2mm shorter than the second toe.

 Morton's Foot is rarely the cause of chronic musculoskeletal pain.

-Dr Morton (in his publications) reports that foot pain is frequently the result of Morton's Foot.
+Dr Morton (in his publications) only reports that foot pain is frequently the result of Morton's Foot.

 Mortons Foot.
 The black arrow points to the short 1st metatarsal, which is the hallmark of Mortons Foot (courtesy of Stephan Praet MD, Maastricht University, Netherlands).